Psychological Therapy: Finding The Right Type Of Treatment For You

 Another organization that can help individuals locate an appropriate mental health provider is the Substance Abuse and Mental Health Services Administration (SAMHSA).
 This organization often lists local support groups, and you can call them for resources regarding substance use.

-Local mental health organizations
+Psychotherapy through local mental health organizations

 Many states have state-funded or low-cost mental health organizations that offer support for those in crisis or those seeking short-term counseling or case management.
 They can also provide sliding scale options.
 State-funded mental health programs are often obligated to serve those who meet specific criteria defined by the state.

-What's the difference between provider credentials?
+What's the difference between therapist credentials?

 Therapists and counselors obtain different titles based on their education and training.
 Below are the differences between them.